HUPO-PSI/mzQC/meeting_notes/PSI2020-QC_Agenda.md

 # PSI2020 all-virtual conference agenda for QC track
 ## 1. We need a release-ready CV
 AP's:
-  1. Finish outstanding requests
+  a.
+Finish outstanding requests
-  2. Formalise requirements and suggestions
+  b.
+Formalise requirements and suggestions
-  3. Check all entries against above req&sug
+  3. Check all entries against above requirements & suggestions
-  4. Hierarchy organisation + visualisation
+  4. Hierarchy organisation & visualisation
-  5. What's missing?
+  5. Is something missing?
-     - essentials (&organise breakout),
+     - essentials (what are the essentials?)
      - priority *TODO*s (advertise participation/cooperation from/with specific tools/developers that might offer items on the list),
      - wishlist (if someone wants to join in the future, prepare entry points to work onwards from)